SYGong/sygong.github.io/_posts/2019-03-26-sequence-of-push-and-pop-operations.md

 tags: []
 categories: []
 ---
+{::comment}
+My students asked me an interesting question about stack today, I show them {:/comment}

 ## Problem
 Suppose that an intermixed sequence of (stack) push and pop operations are performed.
 The pushes push the integers 0 through 9 in order; the pops print out the return value.
-Which of the following sequence(s) could not occur?
-[Possible origin](https://www.cs.princeton.edu/courses/archive/fall14/cos126/precepts/StackQueueEx.pdf_
+Which of the following sequence(s) could not occur? [a possible origin](https://www.cs.princeton.edu/courses/archive/fall14/cos126/precepts/StackQueueEx.pdf)

 A. 4 3 2 1 0 9 8 7 6 5
 B. 4 6 8 7 5 3 2 9 0 1